To fully qualify a ticket so support can quickly process and understand the issue, it's necessary to gather certain information.

 If the issue is performance-related, provide thread dumps as described in the article "Analyze Slow and Blocked Processes", at least ten thread dumps with interval of 10 seconds.
 And, if you can use prof.jsp, use at least a stack depth of 64 with interval of 200 ms. Collect this data for about five minutes.

 If there is a memory-related issue (out of memory message appear in your logs for example), provide the information as describe in the article "Analyze Memory Problems."

 Do this step for all instances in the cluster if applicable.

 Send all in a single archive.
-If that is too large for the ticket, send it on the sjftp.day.com as documented in the ticket creation form page.
+If that is too large for the ticket, please ask your support representative for an alternative solution.
 Provide the information in the ticket at creation or as soon as possible after creation with the additional information and description that can help analyze the problem.

 To get better quality in qualifying your ticket, use the Apache Felix Webconsole > Configuration panel.
 Add a Logger configuration for DEBUG messages for the different part of the code related to your issues.

 For example, you can find the package or category name for the logger by opening the bundle information in Apache Felix Webconsole > Bundles panel.

 Adding such information can help resolve the issue faster.